 The Baer Faxt ➕

-Updates from across the Bear Faxt media spectrum.
+Updates from across the Baer Faxt media spectrum.

 Episode 4: The Baer Faxt is pleased to present the fourth installment of No Reserve.
 In this episode, we highlight the historical legacies of Kaws and Koons with American art aficionado Paul Schimmel and mega collector Alberto Mugrabi.
 Then we link up with Brett Gorvy and Sarah Arison to hear what it’s like on the ground in Miami and Palm Beach.